 Use of Estimates: The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities as of the date of the consolidated balance sheets and the reported amounts of revenues and expenses during the periods presented on the consolidated statements of income and cash flows.
-Significant estimates are made with respect to the allowances related to accounts receivable for customer deductions for returns, allowances and disputes.
-The Company also has a certain amount of discontinued finished goods which necessitates the establishment of inventory reserves that are highly subjective.
-Actual results could differ materially from those estimates.
+Significant estimates are made with respect to:

+- Allowances related to accounts receivable for customer deductions for returns, allowances and disputes, - Inventory reserves for discontinued finished goods, and - A reserve for unrecognized tax liabilities in respect of the tax impact of state apportionment percentages.

+Actual results could differ materially from these estimates.